swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 * **Strict** if the parent's concurrency checking mode is **Minimal** and any of the following conditions is true of the child scope:

-  * It is a closure with an explicit `@actorIndependent` or global actor attribute.
+  * It is a closure with an explicit global actor attribute.

   * It is a closure or autoclosure whose type is `async` or `@Sendable`.
 (Note that the fact that the parent scope is in Minimal mode may affect whether the closure's type is inferred to be `@Sendable`.)

-  * It is a declaration with an explicit `@actorIndependent`, `nonisolated`, or global actor attribute.
+  * It is a declaration with an explicit `nonisolated` or global actor attribute.

   * It is a function, method, initializer, accessor, variable, or subscript which is marked `async` or `@Sendable`.